-Blepharoplasty surgery is one of Dr Callan’s specialist areas.
-With 25 years’ specialist experience, Dr Callan is renowned for his exacting standards and beautiful, natural results.
+Blepharoplasty surgery is one of Dr Callan’s focus areas.
+With over 25 years’ specialist experience, Dr Callan is known for his exacting standards and results.

 As an expert in the field, Dr Callan is in the best position to properly assess and discuss your concerns and expectations.
-He is a member and former president of the Australian Society of Plastic Surgeons and is a member of the Royal Australasian College of Surgeons, the Australian Society of Aesthetic Plastic Surgeons, the Australasian Academy for Facial Plastic Surgery, an international member of the American Society of Plastic Surgeons and honorary member of the Canadian Society for Aesthetic Plastic Surgery.
+He is a member and former president of the Australian Society of Plastic Surgeons and is a member of the Royal Australasian College of Surgeons, the Australasian Academy for Facial Plastic Surgery, an international member of the American Society of Plastic Surgeons

 Committed to remaining at the forefront of advancements and innovation in his field, Dr Callan is a prominent figure and regular speaker at national and international conferences.
 Dr Callan’s specialist areas also include rhinoplasty, face lift surgery, and breast surgery.

 Dr Peter Callan

 Dr Callan was trained by some of the world’s finest plastic surgeons both here and overseas.
 After obtaining his Specialist Plastic Surgeon qualification in Australia he undertook further training in Britain, Canada and the United States.
 He is an innovator and an educator, and is on the faculty of the Triennial Masters Symposium on Blepharoplasty and Facial Rejuvenation.